Frequently Asked Questions

-Students may purchase a private lesson to make up a class with their instructor one-on-one.
-If you miss a class and pass on a makeup-lesson, you are responsible for catching yourself up by borrowing another student’s notes, setting up an independent study session with other students, asking questions in the next class, etc. Refunds are not available for missed classes for any reason.
+Students may purchase (at an additional cost) a private lesson to make up a class with their instructor one-on-one.
+If you miss a class and pass on a makeup-lesson, you are responsible for catching yourself up by borrowing another student’s notes, setting up an independent study session with other students, asking questions in the next class, etc. Refunds are not available for missed classes.

 What about Snow Emergencies?

-We would really hate it if anyone got hurt trying to come to our class.
-If we decide to cancel a class due to snow, we will email all the registered participants as soon as we make the decision to cancel.
+We would really hate it if anyone got hurt trying to come to our classes.
+If we decide to cancel a class due to snow, we will email all enrolled students as soon as we make the decision to cancel.
 (If we have your phone number we will call, too.)
 As a general rule, if the University of Minnesota closes, we will too.
-In those cases, all registered students will be offered a credit for any class of their choice if they can’t make it to the rescheduled class.

 Do you offer refunds?

 No refunds are available and all sales are final.
-We encourage you to investigate our class offerings and contact an instructor with any questions to make sure classes at Slam Academy are right for you.
+We encourage you to investigate our class offerings and contact [email protected] with any questions to make sure classes at Slam Academy are right for you.
 We are nice people, so we will do our best to make you happy.